Sirius-social/sirius-sdk-python/how-tos/distributed_state_machines/README.rst

 Let's connect the dots
 ====================================
-- **Sirius** state-machines are implemented as micro-applications that acts in concurrent environment managing by **SDK** scheduler in close relationship with server-side **Hub** scheduler.
+- **Sirius** state-machines are implemented as micro-applications that act in concurrent environment managing by **SDK** scheduler in close relationship with server-side **Hub** scheduler.
 - **Transitions** are triggered by **events**.
 Events are considered as `Aries message types <https://github.com/hyperledger/aries-rfcs/tree/master/concepts/0003-protocols#message-types>`_ ordered and packed in streams that considered as `Co-Protocols <https://github.com/hyperledger/aries-rfcs/tree/master/concepts/0003-protocols#what-is-a-protocol>`_